 In normal use, these can last for many years.
 It is possible however, to crack them if logs are continually jammed against them or if they are frequently struck with a poker.
-Check periodically for seriously cracked bricks, which can be replaced with new, available from

-Check periodically for seriously cracked bricks, which can be replaced with new, available from your dealer.
+Check periodically for seriously cracked bricks, which can be replaced with new; available from your dealer.